kevocode22/kevocode22/README.md

 💥 currently learning -->  Typescript

-Some of the things I love are  my family👨‍👩‍👧‍👦, fotball⚽, and pizza🍕.
+Some of the things I love are  my family👨‍👩‍👧‍👦, football⚽, and pizza🍕.

 I have training in React, Node, and Javascript among others.